 Please watch for Dr. Critelli’s E-Book on Integrative Medicine and Dermatology which discusses cell membranes and why fish oils are important, the appropriate use of probiotics in maintaining a healthy gut, use of supplements beneficial to the skin, and the role of preservation of cellular aging in the bodies’ mitochondria.
 In addition the book will also discuss Preventing Vitamin D deficiency, anti-inflammation diet, healthy cooking and on-going detoxification of everyday exposure to environmental toxins in more detail.

 Dr. Critelli has been exploring options and research of how to bring Integrative Medicine knowledge into her Dermatology Practice and offer some of the benefits of lab testing and treatments as it relates to her dermatology practice.
 Many skin diseases, rashes and hair loss may benefit from Integrative investigation and treatments.
-Our Practice is working to integrate many wellness treatments into our aesthetic and anti-aging practice.
-As Dr. Critelli is scientific based and cautious when recommending treatment she is currently researching the literature so that she can confidently pass this knowledge on to our patients.
+Crystal Cove Dermatology is working to integrate many wellness treatments into its aesthetic and anti-aging practice.
+As Dr. Critelli is scientific based and cautious when recommending treatment, she is currently researching the literature so that she can confidently pass this knowledge on to our patients.

-My E Book will cover an overview from researched scientific based knowledge
+Dr. Critelli’s E-Book will cover an overview from researched scientific based knowledge such as:

 - Food Sensitivities